jharwell/libra/docs/src/design/cli.rst

 target and selects the first available HTML-generating target from the ordered list ``[gcovr-report, llvm-report]``.
-The check target (``gcovr-check``) is not discovered dynamically — it is looked up by name directly, because that is currently the only check target that the LIBRA cmake framework supports.
+The check target (``gcovr-check``) is not discovered dynamically — it is looked up by name directly, because that is currently the only check target that the LIBRA CMake framework supports.

 CMake Workflow Presets
 ======================